Goodman Department Store

 Goodman Department Stores was a retail chain in Pictou County, Nova Scotia.
-It operated 34 departments between 1904 and 1985 .The store was founded by European Brothers Harry and Sol Goodman and Harry's in-laws the Vinebergs of Quebec from the proceeds of fur and fish trading and the transfer of inventory from three small Quebéc stores established earlier.
+It operated 34 departments between 1904 and 1985.The store was founded by European Brothers Harry and Sol Goodman and Harry's in-laws the Vinebergs of Quebec from the proceeds of fur and fish trading and the transfer of inventory from three small Quebec stores established earlier.